chicken-brother/project0/README.md

 Web Programming with Python and JavaScript

-This is a programmers forum website, which doesn't contain any backend at all, just the design.
+This is a programming community forum website, which doesn't contain any backend at all, just the design.